-- 1.2 As a development assistance agency of the United States Government, OPIC policies reflect the five principal goals of the United States development cooperation policy (Section 101 of the Foreign Assistance Act (See Glossary)): - The alleviation of the worst physical manifestation of poverty among the world's poor majority. - The promotion of conditions enabling developing countries to achieve self-sustaining economic growth with equitable distribution of benefits. - The encouragement of development processes in which individual civil and economic rights are respected and enhanced. - The integration of developing countries into an open and equitable international economic system. - The promotion of good governance through combating corruption and improving transparency and accountability.
+1.2 As a development assistance agency of the United States Government, OPIC policies reflect the five principal goals of the United States development cooperation policy (Section 101 of the Foreign Assistance Act (See Glossary)):

+- The alleviation of the worst physical manifestation of poverty among the world's poor majority. - The promotion of conditions enabling developing countries to achieve self-sustaining economic growth with equitable distribution of benefits.

-1 The term "social", as used throughout this Policy Statement, refers to those issues which pertain to Project Affected People, including communities and Workers, and relate to socioeconomic status, vulnerability, gender, Human Rights, Cultural Heritage, Labor Rights and working conditions, health and safety, security, and participation in decision making (See Glossary).
+1 The term "social", as used throughout this Policy Statement, refers to those issues which pertain to Project Affected People, including communities is inclusive of the labor and Workers, human rights dimensions of sustainable development.
+For the purpose of this Policy Statement, the classification of projects as Special Consideration (See Glossary), based on project screening and relate to socioeconomic status, vulnerability, gender, Human Rights, Cultural Heritage, Labor Rightsreview of labor-related factors, is distinct and working conditions, healthdiffers from project categorization based on environmental and safety, security, and participation in decision making (See Glossary). social factors (see Paragraph 2.6).